MatildeElene/self_diagnostic_bias_llms/data/README.md

 # Data Overview
-This directory contains the proxy data used to construct the clinically informed reference distributions in the present study.
+This directory contains the data used to construct the experimental context lists and clinically informed reference distributions in the present study.
+It includes the base symptom clauses and final paraphrased context lists used as experimental inputs, alongside the proxy data used for comparative evaluation.

 The original supplementary material provided by [Platania et al., 2024](https://www.frontiersin.org/journals/global-womens-health/articles/10.3389/fgwh.2025.1549028/full) is included alongside an extracted CSV containing only the variables and observations relevant to the present analyses.
-The original files are retained unchanged to preserve the provenance of the derived proxy data.
+The original file is retained unchanged to preserve the provenance of the derived proxy data.

 | Folder/File                             | Description                                               |
 |----------------------------------------|-----------------------------------------------------------|